rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 I've written about the details of meta compilation in a [previous blog post](/writing/modifying-rlmeta/index.html#5f6a1c91143146dbb3b865ac42562135).

+So the purpose of the make script is the ease meta compilations and also run a test suit on the newly generated metacompiler before accepting it.

 ## Changes from the previous version

 This section explains the most important changes in this version of RLMeta